[Gluten & dairy free]

-As the weather heats up and summer finally kicks in, Mustard Family Foods’ new sauce box is the perfect accompaniment to your family BBQ or gathering.
+As the weather heats up and summer finally kicks in, Mustard Family Foods’ new sauce box is the perfect accompaniment to your family barbeque or gathering.

 4 - 5

-Mustard Family Foods’ frozen Spicy Korean gochujang sauce, also sold within our Summer Sauce Box is a great, versatile sauce- simply defrost overnight in the fridge and then follow the below recipe to create these seriously addictive spicy Korean chicken wings.
+Mustard Family Foods’ frozen Spicy Korean Gochujang Sauce, also sold within our Dipping Sauce Box is a great, versatile sauce- simply defrost overnight in the fridge and then follow the below recipe to create these seriously addictive spicy Korean chicken wings.

 25 – 30 Chicken wings